wenguanwang/SODsurvey/README.md

 ## :fire::fire::fire:Update

+2020/1: Results of eight ICCV'19 methods are added.

-2019/9: Results of Nine CVPR'19 methods are added.
+2019/9: Results of eight CVPR'19 methods are added.

 ===========================================================================